 Crossing a river

-New Zealand by campervan: a narrow bridge
+New Zealand by campervan: another narrow bridge

-As we are approaching the rainforest zone the landscape gets green, wet and cloudy – and before we noticed we were on the West Coast and in Greymouth.
+As we are approaching the wet west that is in the rainforest zone, the weather gets wet and cloudy.
+Then, before we noticed we were in Greymouth.

 Christchurch to Greymouth: a scary bridge

-Next Destination: West Coast
+Next Destination: The West Coast

 More on New Zealand Travel